 Watch our short film

-Karen Charman, Head of employment services at NHS Employers talks about the importance of preceptorship programmes as part of the productivity agenda.
+Karen Charman, Head of Engagement at NHS Employers talks about the importance of preceptorship programmes as part of the productivity agenda.